Standard Net Energy Metering (NEMS)

 All of the below listed components, correctly filled out, constitutes a complete Standard NEM interconnection request.

-Electronically filling out the requested items identified below using a computer will greatly streamline the interconnection process and allow for quicker turnaround.
+Electronically filling out the requested items identified below using a computer will greatly expedite the interconnection process and allow for quicker turnaround.

 |Item Requested||Why It Is Requested|